Dudley L. Poston Jr.: Early and personal life

-Dudley L. Poston Jr. was born in San Francisco, California on 29 November 1940 to Dudley Louis Poston Sr. and Kathryn (Kara) Poston.
-He and his sister, Kathleen Poston Wood, were born into a large Irish Catholic family who all lived within a few blocks of each other in San Francisco, CA. Poston married Patricia Mary Joyce Poston in San Francisco, California in 1963.
-The Postons have two children, Nancy Kathleen Poston Espey and Dudley L. Poston III, a son-in-law Richard Espey, a daughter-in-law Dana Wizeman, six grandchildren, David Espey, Kara Osburn, Daniel Espey, Christopher Wizeman, Joseph Wizeman, and William Wizeman, and one grandson-in-law Levi Osburn.

-Poston served on active duty in the U.S. Army as a First Lieutenant and as a Captain from 1968 to 1970, including a tour of nearly one full year in 1969–70 in South Vietnam.
-Among his military honors and awards are the Bronze Star, and the Army Commendation Medal, with one Oak leaf cluster, both awarded in 1970, for his service in Vietnam.
+Dudley L. Poston Jr. was born in San Francisco, California, on 29 November 1940.
+Poston served on active duty in the U.S. Army as a first lieutenant and as a captain from 1968 to 1970, including a tour of nearly one full year in 1969–70 in South Vietnam.
+Among his military honors and awards are the Bronze Star, and the Army Commendation Medal, with one oak leaf cluster, both awarded in 1970, for his service in Vietnam.

 Education

 Poston attended St. Gabriel's Grammar School in San Francisco.
 He attended St. Joseph's Seminary in Mountain View, CA, for his first few years of high school, and then transferred to St. Ignatius High School (in San Francisco) where he graduated in 1958.

 He attended the University of San Francisco (USF) graduating in 1963 with a BA degree in sociology.
 At USF he processed through four majors before he found sociology.
 The sociology courses he completed under Father Eugene Schallert, SJ and Dr. Ralph Lane had a big influence on his decision to continue his study of sociology in graduate school.
-The intellectual rigor of being taught by Jesuits at St Ignatius High School and the University of San Francisco has had a profound effect on his education and love of learning.

 He received his M.A. degree in sociology in 1967 from San Francisco State College and his PhD degree in sociology and demography in 1968 from the University of Oregon.
-While at San Francisco State College, Poston took two sociology courses from Dr. David Dodge who encouraged him to pursue his doctoral degree at the University of Oregon.
-As a doctoral student Poston took several demography courses from Dr. Walter Martin, and this was a major influence on Poston's decision to become a demographer.

-In his first years as an assistant professor at the University of Texas in the early 1970s, Poston cites his senior colleague Dr. Harley Browning as a mentor and a tremendous help to his continued development as a researcher and working with Parker Frisbie as having broadened his demographic and ecological horizons immensely.